 The Infectious Disease rotation involves the evaluation of empiric as well as definitive antibiotic therapy.
 The resident will gain experience and proficiency in a diverse patient population and will develop problem solving skills through a variety of patient care experiences including antibiotic dose optimization and antibiotic surveillance.
 The resident will also participate in a variety of interdisciplinary activities in the inpatient setting such as lab rounds and the Antibiotic Stewardship Program.
 The ultimate goal is to facilitate and increase the therapeutic knowledge and development of practice skills in the infectious disease setting.

-On the oncology rotation, the resident will become part of the Oncology team which includes the Oncologist, patient care coordinator (PCC), oncology pharmacist and oncology nurse in order to provide direct patient care to patients on St. Vincent’s inpatient and outpatient oncology units.
-The resident will assume the responsibility for all aspects of patient drug therapy including advising physicians, nurses and patients on appropriate drug use, participating in formal morning oncology rounds, monitoring patient labs, monitoring culture and sensitivity reports, pharmacokinetic and parenteral nutrition consulting and medication-use assessment.
+On the Oncology rotation, the resident will become part of the Oncology team which includes the Oncologist, patient care coordinator (PCC), oncology pharmacist and oncology nurse in order to provide direct patient care to patients on St. Vincent’s inpatient and outpatient oncology units.
+The resident will assume the responsibility for all aspects of patient drug therapy including advising physicians, nurses and patients on appropriate drug use, participating in formal morning oncology rounds, monitoring patient labs, monitoring culture and sensitivity reports, pharmacokinetic and parenteral nutrition consults and medication-use assessments.
 Other responsibilities include patient education, drug information consults, contributing to the pharmacy oncology monthly newsletter, reviewing chemotherapy medications and cancer disease states, attending oncology educational meetings and providing lectures on drug therapy to medical and nursing staff.

 Pharmacy Informatics involves the management and development of pharmacy technology and informatics in the hospital environment.
-The resident will work on technology projects at each of our three hospital campuses and contribute to meetings with the health system’s Information Technology Department.
+The resident will work on technology projects at each of the three hospital campuses and contribute to meetings with the health system’s Information Technology Department.
 In addition, the resident will participate in topic discussions including principles of process analysis and automation, clinical decision support, clinical documentation in the electronic medical record, evidence based protocols for CPOE, automated dispensing, workload statistics and clinical reporting and medication integration in the electronic medical record.

 Quality Management entails quality and patient safety issues that involve the pharmacy department services in the hospital environment.
 The resident will participate with the department manager in all aspects of quality management and patient safety issues such as adverse drug reaction investigation, medication error reporting, Joint Commission readiness and root cause analyses.
 The resident will be given an opportunity to participate in projects that address quality improvement and patient safety.

 The Sterile Products learning experience focuses on the compounding of intravenous admixtures in a hospital setting.
-The rotation will cover aseptic technique, USP 797 guidelines and compliance, stability and compatibility of compounded products, and specialty products such as chemotherapy, and TPNs.
+The rotation will cover aseptic technique, USP 797 guidelines and compliance, stability and compatibility of compounded products, and specialty products such as chemotherapy.
 The pharmacy resident is responsible for developing proficiency in aseptic technique.
 Once this is achieved, the resident will progress to IV room pharmacist responsibilities: managing workflow, performing the final check of sterile products, chemotherapy review and verification, and TPN review and verification.

 St. Vincent’s Medical Center Riverside’s Department of Pharmacy Services is committed to developing and maintaining high quality learning experiences and opportunities.
 Changes may be made to the curriculum and other learning activities in order to ensure excellence in the training program.